1

 for the most part been a stable universe was deemed, by the scientific

 community, henceforth to be an expanding universe.
-The third revolution in
+The fourth revolution in

 cosmology was a swift one.
 With the opposing sides coming to the same